teamstarter/gsg-boilerplate-typescript/README.md

 Then you need to initialize the database before starting the project.
 It is configured by default with an sqlite database as described in ./config/config.json.
 The following command will create or replace the ./data/database.sqlite and run the migrations and the seeds.

-You can use any [Sequelize](https://sequelize.org/master/manual/getting-started.html)-compatible database (Postgresql, MySQL, etc...)
+You can use any [Sequelize](https://sequelize.org/master/manual/getting-started.html)-compatible database (Postgresql, MySQL, etc...), but the project will work with the default one without any problem.

 ```
 $ yarn db-reset